LGS (band): History

-An experienced musician that loves to dance to the sound of the violin, Michel Bénac, met an R’n’B singer, Bobby Lalonde, who was coming back from Nashville to rediscover the French language.
+Experienced musician Michel Bénac, met an R’n’B singer, Bobby Lalonde, who was coming back from Nashville to rediscover the French language.
 They joined forces and created a new sound, the urban folk music.
 In 1998, the band Swing was created.
 Michel and Bobby wrote their first single on February 18, 1998: “Ça va brasser”.
-After 5 years, Bobby, co-founder of the band, left the group.
+After five years, Bobby, co-founder of the band, left the group.
 Shortly after, Jean-Philippe Goulet joined Michel Bénac to continue the urban folk music band Swing.
 Being in the core of the group, Jean-Philippe discovered his folk music roots and brought his rock and roll influences into the music created.
 With the multiple trips and passionate meetings, the flavour is still prominent.

 Music

 Swing is composed of a duo, Michel Bénac and Jean-Philippe Goulet.
-They have travelled across Canada and to many countries abroad to share their sound with the world.
+They have travelled across Canada and to many countries abroad.
 As of 2012, Swing has played over 900 shows and in front of at least 500,000 spectators.

-This duo created a sound for all ages.
-Using their voices and the musical sounds from their violin, mandolin and scratch, Swing had delivered music that incorporates hip/hop and rock but with a touch of traditional music.
+Using their voices and the musical sounds from their violin, mandolin and scratch, Swing delivered music that incorporates hip/hop and rock with a touch of traditional music.

-In 1999, Swing debuted their first album called: La Chanson S@crée.
-This unique sound of urban folk became desirable for listeners and was seen distributed across Canada.
+In 1999, Swing debuted their first album: La Chanson S@crée.
+This was distributed across Canada.

 On July 1, 2001, on Parliament Hill for Canada’s birthday, Swing played in front of 100,000 spectators, in conjunction with having the show broadcast on live television.
 This performance gave them a nomination at the Gemini Gala (2002) in the category of Best Performance, and/or Best guest on a program or series.
-Swing also walked away with 4 Trille-Or Awards from the “Gala de la chanson et de la musique franco-ontarienne”.
+Swing also walked away with four Trille-Or Awards from the “Gala de la chanson et de la musique franco-ontarienne”.

-In 2003, they released their second album called: La vie comme ça.
+In 2003, they released their second album: La vie comme ça.
 Bobby Lalonde passed the torch to the French musician/singer Jean-Philippe Goulet.
-Swing was invited to participate on many television shows such as Le Garage, Belle et Bum, Palmarès, etc. They also participated in a telethon to help support the research of childhood diseases and disorders.
+Swing was invited to participate in many television shows such as Le Garage, Belle et Bum, Palmarès, etc. They also participated in a telethon to help support the research of childhood diseases and disorders.
 During that year, Swing also started an interprovincial tour and was seen performing at the “Festival franco-ontarien” as well as the Festival acadien de Caraquet.